 A VPN connection consists of two main segments – a connection protocol (the handshake) and the encryption protocol.
 The encryption protocol sets the level of security applied to the data your device is sending or receiving.

-As a general guideline, 256-bit encryption is extremely secure at this point of time and is still considered uncrackable.
+As a general guideline, 256-bit encryption is extremely secure at this point in time and is still considered uncrackable.
 However, it does seem like there may be a possibility to overcome this in the future – but that’s another discussion altogether.

 Suffice to say, as far as consumer encryption goes, this is currently the gold standard.
 In this day and age, there's no such thing as too secure.

-This means that not only does your source IP change twice, but encryption is doubled up on as well.
+This means that not only does your source IP change twice, but encryption is doubled up as well.
 By design, if using this service NordVPN changes connection types randomly between UDP and TCP as well for added security.

 CyberSec Blocks Ads

-While not something to really write home about, CyberSec is what I consider sort of a value-add feature for NordVPn.
-While similar features have been seen on some other VPn services, CyberSec is uniquely NordVPN.
+While not something to really write home about, CyberSec is what I consider sort of a value-add feature for NordVPN.
+While similar features have been seen on some other VPN services, CyberSec is uniquely NordVPN.

 If enabled, CyberSec acts as a sort of Internet Security defence mechanism, blocking some suspicious websites and keeping you safe from Malware.
 It also secures your device from being used as part of a BotNet and best of all – helps you block Ads (well, some ads anyway).